DEV-learn-co-students/angular-strict-di-readme-seiji-batch-002/README.md

 	.controller('SomeController', SomeController);
 ```

-When we plug this controller into Angular, Angular checks what dependencies we wants and creates a `$inject` array on our controller:
+When we plug this controller into Angular, Angular checks what dependencies it wants and creates an `$inject` array on our controller:

 ```js
 function SomeController($scope, $timeout, UserService) {